 - Manuel Antonio National Park with its miles of beaches and plentiful wildlife

 Given Costa Rica’s popularity as an eco-destination, it is facing several environmental issues including visitor overcapacity, greenwashing, profiteering, and lack of enforcement.
-Costa Rica is trying to address these issues with its Certificate in Sustainable Tourism (CST) program, introduction of more offsetting measures, and continued plans to create opportunities for local communities to assist with environmental concerns as well as share in tourism revenue.
+Costa Rica is trying to address these issues with its Certificate in Sustainable Tourism (CST) program, the introduction of more offsetting measures, and continued plans to create opportunities for local communities to assist with environmental concerns as well as share in tourism revenue.

 Costa Rica is a good choice for a family ecotour destination as it offers children a good mix of education and old-fashioned water fun.
-With opportunities to experience wildlife at the beaches and national parks as well as participate in white water rafting tours, birding and turtle tours, kayaking tours, and sailing tours, kids will by no means be bored.
+With opportunities to experience wildlife at the beaches and national parks as well as participate in whitewater rafting tours, birding and turtle tours, kayaking tours, and sailing tours, kids will by no means be bored.
 In addition, everyone will enjoy comfortable standards of lodging and good food.
 It is worth noting that while Costa Rica is relatively manageable in size, the road infrastructure prevents easy navigation especially during the wet season.
 Therefore, it is suggested that families, who do not want to go across the country, stay in the Guanacaste region.